RandomComputerUser/FancyLighting/README.md

 ### Latest Version

+**v0.8.3 (2024-10-29)**
+- Improved simulated normal maps
+- Changed the normal maps strength scale
+- Fixed the layout of the preferences page
+- Pixel Shader 3.0 is now used for all shaders

 **v0.8.2 (2024-10-28)**
 - Tweaked simulated normal maps
 - Enhanced shaders and colors no longer uses special normal maps rendering, as it was causing visual issues